kubernetes/website/content/en/docs/setup/windows/intro-windows-in-kubernetes.md

 * The Flannel VXLAN CNI has the following limitations on Windows:

 1. Node-pod connectivity isn't possible by design.
 It's only possible for local pods with Flannel [PR 1096](https://github.com/coreos/flannel/pull/1096)
 2. We are restricted to using VNI 4096 and UDP port 4789.
 The VNI limitation is being worked on and will be overcome (open-source flannel changes).
-See official [Flannel VXLAN ](https://github.com/coreos/flannel/blob/master/Documentation/backends.md#vxlan)backend docs for more details on these parameters.
+See the official [Flannel VXLAN](https://github.com/coreos/flannel/blob/master/Documentation/backends.md#vxlan) backend docs for more details on these parameters.

 ##### DNS {#dns-limitations}